Ani-Emmanuel/Stackoverflowclone/readme.md

 This project is an Api based test project that focuses on some of the features of stackoverflow.

+This project mimic some of the features of Stackoverflow like SignUp with JWT, ask Questions, if subscribe for notification you will get notification when your question is answered.
+Answer Question and you need your token to perform create,update and delete on Question and answer

 *Features like:*

 - User signup